-As a rule of thumb, if you think something is unusual or suspicious then please report it.
+As a general rule, if you think something is unusual or suspicious, then please report it.
 The sooner you report it the earlier Police can take action.

 Examples of unusual or suspicious behaviour may be:

 - Evidence of unauthorised activity at your airstrip e.g. fresh tyre marks.